Meet Our Team

 Kevin Pollard, Certified General Real Property Appraiser, MAI

 For more than 30 years, Kevin Pollard managed Roy R. Fisher, bringing his deep knowledge of the commercial real estate market to our clients.
 Today, he’s shifted his role to focus on litigation support and larger property appraisals while splitting his time between the Quad Cities and Cocoa Beach, Florida, where he now lives with his wife Jeanette.

 Noted for his thorough research and expert testimony, Kevin has represented the interests of our clients in cases brought before property tax appeal boards, as well as state and federal courts (including a case defending Hy-Vee Food Store assessments in front of the Iowa Supreme Court).

-Kevin is a certified real estate appraiser in both Iowa and Illinois and received the MAI designation from the Appraisal Institute in 1987.
+Kevin is a certified real estate appraiser in Iowa, Missouri, and North Carolina, and received the MAI designation from the Appraisal Institute in 1987.
 In addition to his work in the field, Kevin keeps his appraisal skills sharp through continuing education courses.
 He has served on state-level, regional and national committees for the Appraisal Institute, as well as the national Board of Directors from 2007 through 2010.
 Kevin is also a licensed real estate salesperson (Iowa – currently on inactive status) and was a past member of the Greater Davenport Board of Realtors (now rebranded as the Quad City Area Realtors Association).